piuserre/DependentNotNull/README.md

 # DependentNotNull
-Demonstrate a simple @NotNull extension for Dto validation
+Demonstrate a simple @NotNull extension for pojo validation

+* @NotNullIfAnotherFieldHasValue on the interested field
+* @EnableDependentNotNull on the class

 Example:

 ```
 @NotNull